Edgemoor Room Names FAQ

 The Saloon took its name from the dim lighting and shelves that formerly ran along each of the walls, filled with every imaginable form of (mostly empty) liquor bottle.
 The name has been retained even though the room has been radically redesigned in order to come into compliance with fire codes.

 Unlike most room names, which were based on their inside arrangement or occupants, The Bank got its original name from required repairs to its exterior.
 A brother trying to break into the room to rouse its occupant destroyed the door jamb, and the hurried repairs necessary for fire inspection included a liberal application of steel wire and staples.
 This was felt to give it the doorway the appearance of a vault or jailhouse.
-In the end, the double entendre with sperm bank proved irresistible.
+In the end, the double entendre with sperm bank proved irresistible, given the proclivities of some of its residents.

-The original sense of “Home on the Range,” after an herb garden, was lost in the 1990s, but around the same time a broken radiator often sent temperatures into the stovetop range during winter.
-On its ceiling was the mural “The Ear That Speaks” painted by Tom Boorady '92 O-1461 and Paul “Skip” Dailey '90 O-1414.
+The original sense of “Home on the Range,” after an herb garden, was lost when it ceased that role in the 1990s.
+Around the same time, however, a broken radiator often sent temperatures into the stovetop range during winter.
+On its ceiling was the psychedelic mural “The Ear That Speaks” painted by Tom Boorady '92 O-1461 and Paul “Skip” Dailey '90 O-1414, which persisted until 2007, long after the chapter’s shift from hippie to preppie had been completed.

 In surveying, a “forty” is 40 acres, or a fourth of a fourth of a “section” or square mile.
 In the house meeting minutes of 6 February 1956, the High Delta makes a reference to “material on the rushing board in the South 40” which may have referred to the southeast corridor on the second floor, but the room at the end of the hall was also known as the South 40, with the “South” falling out of use over the decades.
 The name does not appear to be linked to demolishing forty ryes or to its inhabitants’ patronage of the North Forty, a now defunct townie tavern.